Please refer to Cornell’s COVID-19 website as the main source for campus-wide updates and information.

-Quarantine is for those without symptoms of COVID-19.
+Quarantine is for individuals without symptoms of COVID-19.
 Its purpose is to keep individuals away from others while they self-monitor for the development of symptoms during COVID-19’s incubation period (14 days), and/or while they await test results.

-Other reasons for quarantine
+Reasons for quarantine

-Quarantine is also required for:
+Quarantine is required for:

 - Asymptomatic students who have been tested for COVID-19 and are awaiting results (length of time may vary)